compose-spec/compose-spec/spec.md

 ### configs

+Configs allow services to adapt their behaviour without the need to rebuild a Docker image.
-`configs` grant access to configs on a per-service basis using the per-service `configs` configuration.
+Services can only access configs when explicitly granted by the `configs` attribute.
 Two different syntax variants are supported.

-Compose reports an error if config doesn't exist on platform or isn't defined in the [`configs` top-level element](08-configs.md) in the Compose file.
+Compose reports an error if `config` doesn't exist on the platform or isn't defined in the [`configs` top-level element](08-configs.md) in the Compose file.

 There are two syntaxes defined for configs.
 To remain compliant to this specification, an implementation